kshi678/kshitiz-342/README.md

 # kshitiz-342
-This is my first Git Repository
+This is my first Git Repository.
+AUTHOR- kshitiz tandon